 In advance of its launch in November in Australia there’s a new look Hino unveiled, in the form of the Hino 500 Standard Cab range.
 The new look truck will join the Hino 500 Wide Cab range, launched last year and kicking some goals for the Japanese truck maker.

-The short BBC conventional B-double prime mover market is dominated by Kenworth, especially with the T610 arriving, but, what about the conventional contenders in this segment?
-In the next issue of Diesel Magazine, we look at two of these, the International ProStar and the Western Star 5800SS, to see what they have to offer.
+The short BBC conventional B-double prime mover market is dominated by Kenworth, especially with the T610 arriving, but there are other conventional contenders in this segment.
+Diesel looks at two of these, the International ProStar and the Western Star 5800FE, to see what they have to offer.